jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 }
 ```

-If we accidentally pass null into the method, we get a runtime error.
-When debugging, you need to find where this error happened and think why it happened.
-In Rust you can write:
+If we accidentally pass null into the method, we get a runtime error (when calling `.GetX()`).
+In Rust you would write it like this:

 ```rust
 fn do_something(some_struct: &SomeStruct)